flipmcf/claude-container/Readme.md

 ## Security

+- OAuth credentials and `.claude.json` are mounted read-only and copied into the container — host files are never modified
-- Your API keys live only in `.env` (gitignored, never committed)
+- GitHub token lives only in `.env` (gitignored, never committed)
-- The host repo is copied, not modified — Claude works on an isolated copy
+- The host repo is copied, not modified — Claude works on an isolated copy at `/work`
 - GitHub token can be scoped to specific repos with minimal permissions
 - Container is ephemeral — destroyed on exit